-Using data gathered in the 2050 Napa Valley Water Resources Study, the City of Napa UWMP 2005 was prepared according to the requirements of the Urban Water Management Planning Act.
+Using data gathered in the 2050 Napa Valley Water Resources Study, the City of Napa UWMP 2005 Update was prepared according to the requirements of the Urban Water Management Planning Act.
 It included sections on our service area's climate and population, water sources and their reliability through 2030, water use by customer type through 2030, and demand management (water conservation) measures.
-Supply and demand were projected for a normal water year, a single dry year, and multiple dry years.
+Supply and demand were projected for a normal water year, a single-dry year, and multiple-dry year periods.
 Recycled water and other alternative supplies were discussed, along with the City's Water Shortage Contingency Plan.

-The City of Napa UWMP 2005 can be viewed by clicking the links below (all documents PDF):
+The UWMP 2005 Update can be viewed by clicking the links below (all documents PDF):

 - Urban Water Management Plan: 2005 Update

 - Addendum to Chapter 8

 - Addendum to Chapter 9

 - Appendix A: Agency Coordination and Public Outreach

 - Appendix D: Napa Municipal Code Chapters 13.09, 13.10, 13.12

 - Appendix F: City of Napa/Napa Sanitation District Agreement #7247

 - Appendix G: Executive Summary, Napa Sanitation District Strategic Plan